asidharth019/ANN_AND_CNN/README.md

 Further you can also make plot of the error during training and validation for each epoch for different factors.
 Factors like on the basis of variants, batch_size, output_loss(ce,sq), activation function(sigmoid,tanh).
 You can observe the plots in the dl_assignment.pdf file.
+All the ploting code is lying in the plots folder.
+And to run that you have to go in different plot*.py file to have a specific plot.